 Obvious things like squinting are always going to be important to watch for, but other behaviors like covering one eye, or symptoms like frequent headaches are also negative effects to look out for.
 Here are some helpful signs that may indicate that your child needs glasses:

 Squinting may be a sign your child is having trouble focusing on an image, which temporarily improves when he or she squints.
 This is a common sign of both nearsightedness and farsightedness, and a sign it may be time to visit the eye doctor.

 Tilting Head or Covering One Eye

-This type of behavior could indicate that your child has lazy eye, a very common eye disorder in children, and one which can cause a great deal of eye strain.
+This type of behavior could indicate that your child has strabismus or amblyopia, commonly referred to as a lazy eye, a very common eye disorder in children, and one which can cause a great deal of eye strain.

 Holding Digital Devices or Smartphones Close to Their Eyes

 This goes hand-in-hand with sitting too close to the TV, and could be a sign your child has nearsightedness — trouble seeing objects clearly when they’re at a distance.
 Minimizing screen use and digital exposure, or reducing the number of hours of TV they can watch is a great way to help proper eye development.

 This could indicate that your child’s eyes are strained or suffering from eye fatigue.
 Excessive rubbing has the potential to cause additional harm as well, so parents will want to pay attention to this symptom.